 Rotterdam Cultural Histories #10: Naum Gabo

 The 10e edition of the exhibition series Rotterdam Cultural Histories is about Naum Gabo.
-The work of the Russian-American Naum Gabo (1890-1977) can be found on the Coolsingel in Rotterdam.
-The sculpture is the largest constructivist artwork ever placed in public space.
-'The thing' or 'the stylized flower' is 26 meters high and 40.000 kilos heavy.
+The work of the Russian-American Naum Gabo (1890-1977) can be found on the Rotterdam Coolsingel.
+The sculpture is the largest constructivist work of art ever placed in public space.
+'The thing' or 'the stylized flower' is 26 meters high and weighs 40.000 kilos.
 At the time, the Gabo was the icon of modernity on the modern Coolsingel.

 In 2011, the Bijenkorf building and the work of art were declared a national monument from the reconstruction period.
 The sculpture has been in poor condition for years and is being restored in 2017.
 In 2017 a start is also being made with the long-awaited redesign of the Coolsingel.
 In the run-up to this restoration Rotterdam Cultural Histories #10 an impression of the history of sculpture.
 This is done on the basis of preliminary designs, visual material of the unveiling and documentation of various restorations that have been carried out over the years.